MoipatiThoobe/AWS-challenge-week-3/README.md

 ## Connecting On-premises

+Amazon VPC provides multiple options to integrate existing data center networks with your AWS VPCs, including AWS Managed Site-to-Site (IPsec) VPNs and Direct Connect connections.

+In the hands on lab, I will be doing the following:
+* Deploy a VPC containing a simulated data center environment, with DNS server and a simple web application
+* Establish VPN connectivity between the simulated data center and the AWS environment
+* Set up DNS resolution between the AWS environment and simulated data center
+* Test connectivity from the AWS environment to the simulated data center

 ### Prerequisite steps
-* Create a stack on CloudFormation using the prequisites.yaml CloudFormation template.
+* Create a stack on CloudFormation using the prerequisites.yaml CloudFormation template.

 <img width="952" alt="1" src="https://github.com/user-attachments/assets/fd3b9d71-dc3b-4b6f-8cd8-e2d0165354e0" />